Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Related Work

 \section{Related Work}

-Over the past few decades, extensive efforts have been made to tackle the problem of facial expression recognition (FER).
-Classical methods consider this problem under laboratory-controlled conditions and utilize handcrafted features \cite{ekman1978facial,lien1998automated}.
-With the rapid development of deep networks and representation learning, considerable progress has been made and robust FER in the wild has become feasible \cite{xue2021transfer,she2021dive,li2021mvt,wang2020suppressing}.
-In this section, we mainly discuss the most related work on feature disentanglement and representation learning for in-the-wild FER due to the limited space.
+Over the past few decades, extensive efforts have been devoted to addressing the problem of facial expression recognition (FER).
+Classical approaches concentrate on this problem under lab-controlled conditions and rely on handcrafted features \cite{ekman1978facial,lien1998automated}.
+With the rapid advancements in deep neural networks and representation learning, substantial progress has been achieved and robust FER in real-world scenarios has become feasible \cite{xue2021transfer,she2021dive,li2021mvt,wang2020suppressing}, as discussed in Sec. \ref{sec:introduction}.
+In this section, we briefly review the most relevant studies on feature disentanglement and representation learning for FER.